 Business Process and Technology: The Chicken or the Egg?

 Used to be that business process design was mapped to existing technology.
 Today, customers are capable of designing technology to map to exactly how you want things to get done.
 There isn’t a need to figure out exactly what every step in your business process is or needs to be before selecting and implementing technology.
 In shared services like HR, systems are highly configurable and can be as nimble as you are.
 Savvy leaders can find thousands of options to support the change they need to implement.

 Even so, the process improvement part has to be part of the conversation.
 There is a difference between writing software code and understanding business.
 We do need to take into account the impact of the change.
-There are nuances to your workflow and your team members have to have conversations about how things work and what impact any change will have to the company.
+There are nuances in your workflow and your team members need to discuss how things work and the impact of any changes on the business.
 Technology planned in tandem with business process will change the way you do business.